nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Displays contact Name, Phone, Email, Last Contacted Time, Status, Remarks and Tags.
-* The displayed contact is reset when the `deletec` and `findc` commands are used.
+* As this command displays by `Index`, the displayed contact may change when the specified `INDEX` refers to a different person due to a change in list order through `editc` and `listc`.
+This is intentional.
-* The displayed contact may change when `editc` is used in a way that modifies the order of the displayed person list, such as by editing the `LAST_CONTACTED_DATE`.
-This is intentional as the `editc` command is meant to display information based on the contact list index.
+* The displayed contact is cleared when the `addc`, `deletec` and `findc` commands are used.

 Examples:
 * `viewc 2` Displays detailed information related to the 2nd contact on the list.